 The Einstein--Maxwell-Klein-Gordon equations, whose Einstein--Maxwell-Charged-Scalar-Field is a particular case where the constant $m^2=0$, can be formulated as

 We then have the following result :

 \begin{thm} [\cite{Moi}] Let $(M,g,F, \phi)$ a spherically symmetric solution of the Einstein--Maxwell-Klein-Gordon system.
-Suppose that for some $s > \frac{1}{2}$ the following bounds hold, for some advanced time \footnote{This $v$ is the $v$ coordinate defined in section \ref{Coordinates}, although in the uncoupled case a gauge choice is necessary, c.f.\ \cite{Moi}.} coordinate $v$ on the event horizon :
+Suppose that for some $s > \frac{1}{2}$ the following holds, for a standard choice \footnote{This $v$ is the $v$ coordinate defined in section \ref{Coordinates}, although in the uncoupled case a gauge choice is necessary, c.f.\ \cite{Moi}.} of $v$ on the event horizon:

-Then near time-like infinity, the solution remains regular \footnote{More precisely, the Penrose diagram -locally near timelike infinity- of the resulting black hole solution is the same as Reissner--Nordstr\"{o}m's . }up to its Cauchy horizon.
+Then near time-like infinity, the solution remains regular \footnote{The Penrose diagram -locally near timelike infinity- of the resulting black hole solution is the same as Reissner--Nordstr\"{o}m's . }up to its Cauchy horizon.